kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_BACKEND.md

     ```

 - On startup, backend logs the computed CORS whitelist to help diagnose mismatches.
-- See `.env.example` for all options.
+- See `.env.example` for all options and copy it as a starting point.

 3) Install dependencies:
 ```